Luis Ruiz Pestana

 Luis is a postdoc at UC Berkeley and Lawrence Berkeley National Lab, working with Teresa Head-Gordon.
 He uses molecular simulation techniques to study a variety of problems ranging from radioactive ion exchange in clays, to how chemical reactions are affected by nanoconfinement, or how amyloids aggregate into fibrils.
 Luis enjoys hiking, playing soccer, the wine region, and teaching 2nd graders about sound! .

 Marie-Cécilia is a postdoc at UC Berkeley in the Hallatscheck lab.
 She is interested in the mechanical forces developed within a microbial community.
 If it was a good excuse for her to blow up bacteria with a laser during her PhD, she now confines yeast cells inside microchambers and sees what happens to them.
-Recruited by Diana in the LHAADS adventure, she is having an awesome time organizing LHAADS as well as doing science, or sailing in the Bay, or enjoying the nice Californian weather, or taking pictures, hiking, reading... many things in fact! .
+On the side, she is having an awesome time organizing ATIS events, sailing in the Bay and enjoy the Bay in as many ways as possible.

 Elena is a visiting PhD student analyzing China’s food security policies.
 She is an avid advocate for science communication and always interested in connecting research with the outside academia world.
 Elena enjoys singing, playing improv and traveling by bicycle, last from Florida to Berkeley.